melodicore/dfxtools/invalidation/README.md

 ## Observable

 `Observable` is an interface for classes that may invalidate `Observer` classes.
-It contains a `CyclicAwareSet` called `observers` and a function `onChanged()` which calls `invalidate()` on all observers in the set. `onChanged()` should be called whenever a value in the observable changes in a way that could affect any of the observers. `InvalidatorProperty` may be used as a property delegate to do these calls automatically. `AbstractObservable` is an abstract implementation of this interface that populates `observers`.
+It contains a `CyclicAwareCollection` called `observers` and a function `onChanged()` which calls `invalidate()` on all observers in the set. `onChanged()` should be called whenever a value in the observable changes in a way that could affect any of the observers.
+`InvalidatorProperty` may be used as a property delegate to do these calls automatically. `AbstractObservable` is an abstract implementation of this interface that populates `observers`.

 ## Observer